 In the Symbology pane, you can double-click an individual symbol in the Symbol list to modify its appearance in the chart symbol.
 You can also modify a chart symbol's overall appearance in the expanded properties section in the bottom half of the pane.
 You can enable and modify leader lines, add accent bars, specify chart spacing, and manage overlapping rules for chart symbols.

 Set the chart symbol size

 Use one or more fields in your data to change the chart symbol's size or set a fixed size for all chart symbols.
-Depending on the type of chart symbol, the following Appearance options are available properties:
+Depending on the type of chart symbol, the following Appearance settings are available:

 |Chart type||Size option||Details|

-Sets the width of each bar chart symbol to the specified size (in points).
+Sets the width of each bar chart symbol to the specified size.

 Maximum bar length

 Determines the length of the bar for the feature with the highest value between all fields.
 The minimum bar length is always zero.